FlorinAndrei/nsphere/README.md

 Check the [nsphere.ipynb](https://github.com/FlorinAndrei/nsphere/blob/master/nsphere.ipynb) Jupyter notebook in this repository.
 It contains the Monte Carlo simulation and the visualization code that were used to create the images in this document.
 You could download and run it in your own Jupyter installation.
 Or run it on nbviewer:

 [https://nbviewer.jupyter.org/github/FlorinAndrei/nsphere/blob/master/nsphere.ipynb](https://nbviewer.jupyter.org/github/FlorinAndrei/nsphere/blob/master/nsphere.ipynb)

+### Vector operations

+The current version of the notebook uses vector operations via Numpy.
+This is **much** faster than iterative loops.
+It allows raising the precision (using more dots) without the execution time becoming too huge.